kevinlekiller/eso-linux-launcher/README.md

 ---

 ### TTC

+The script will only update the TTC price table if you haven't updated it in 12 hours or more - to prevent downloading too often.

 If you want it to keep the TTC price table up to date run ell.sh like so: